-Another important consideration for the enterprise API platform’s search system is its ability to publish and maintain its index in enterprise or public search engines.
-This will allow your developers to find information about your API regardless of how they look for it, or which tools they are using.
+Another important consideration for your search system is its ability to publish and maintain an index across enterprise and public search engines.
+This will allow your developers to find information about your APIs regardless of where they search.

-One of the interesting side-effects of this provisioning process is that your enterprise API platform should be able to monitor the API from the perspective of each of the apps.
-The API administrator should be able to see all of the monitoring data and choose to see a chart showing which apps are consuming their API the most, they should be able to filter the monitoring data by app to provide support for a particular app owner, or use this data to identify poorly written or malicious apps that are causing problems for their API, so they could choose to disable or throttle them appropriately.
-Similarly, the app owner would see the API from the perspective of their app only.
-They would only see their traffic and performance information, and the usage data and messages their app generates.
+An interesting side effect of this provisioning process is your enterprise API platform can monitor the APIs from the perspective of each app.
+The API administrator can see all monitoring data and view which apps are consuming their APIs most readily.
+They should be able to filter the monitoring data by app to provide support for a particular app owner.
+Or, use this data to identify poorly-written or malicious apps causing problems for their APIs.
+Then, they could choose to disable or throttle them appropriately.
+Similarly, the app owner can see the API from the perspective of their app only.
+They would only see their traffic and performance information, as well as the usage data and messages their app generates.

-All these capabilities and the huge range of supported standards and configuration options could make for a very complicated product, but a well-designed enterprise API platform keeps things as simple as possible, providing canned configurations for common scenarios with a comprehensive set of wizards for more advanced use cases.
+All these capabilities, and the huge range of supported standards and configuration options, could make for a very complicated product.
+But a well-designed enterprise API platform keeps things as simple as possible, providing canned configurations for common scenarios with a comprehensive set of wizards for more advanced use cases.

 Read More >> API Security Best Practices

-The enterprise API platform should allow app developers to negotiate the quota allocated to their app during the access provisioning process, and facilitate a dialog between the app developer and the API administrator if the app needs more or less capacity at any point in the future.
+The enterprise API platform should allow app developers to negotiate the quota allocated to their app during the access provisioning process, and facilitate a dialogue between the app developer and the API administrator if the app needs more or less capacity at any point in the future.
 It should enforce the quota policies at runtime, denying or queuing up any requests that exceed an app’s allotment.

 An enterprise API platform will provide the social platform for API management and app development.
 It will bring together API providers and app developers in an online social community.
 Whether this community exists inside your enterprise, as a private external community, or part of a broad public developer community is entirely up to you.
 The enterprise API platform’s social features should include:

 Every API, app, user, business or group inside your enterprise API platform should have its own social forum – think Facebook Wall.
 This is a place where users will go to post comments or ideas, ask questions, or even raise support tickets.
-Depending on a user’s role they should get different views of the forums.
+Depending on a user’s role, they should get different views of the forums.
 The administrator of an API, for example, should see access requests and unanswered trouble tickets that would be invisible to regular users.
 The administrators would use the forum as a central place to manage the workflow of access requests and trouble tickets, and to make sure that any questions and comments are being answered.

-This is a key concept - it’s not necessarily up to the administrators to answer questions and even tickets themselves - as the community around a resource matures, it will likely become more and more self-sufficient, with many questions and comments being answered by other users.
+This is a key concept - it’s not necessarily up to the administrators to answer questions and even tickets themselves.
+As the community around a resource matures, it will likely become more and more self-sufficient, with many questions and comments being answered by other users.

 Read More >> What Is API Integration?

-Another common requirement for private APIs is the need to create an API that is visible and consumable by a defined (invited) group of users.
+Another common requirement for private APIs is the need to create an API that is visible and consumable by a defined group of users.
 Any member of the group will be able to see posts and comments from other members, but the API and all its content will be hidden from anyone outside that group.
 This is particularly useful as a tool for publishing a version of an API for use by a beta test group, in advance of launching the API to the public.